An audiovisual exploration of the past, present and futures of three peatlands: Bodmin, Dartmoor and Exmoor.

 ABOUT

-It’s easy to think that peatlands have always been the way we see them now.
+In the UK, it’s easy to think that peatlands have always been the way we see them now.
 That they are broadly similar to one another.
 It’s easy to overlook them, to see across their surface and miss the rich, organic, shifting worlds that lie beneath.
-Peatlands play a vital role in our landscapes and climate: they hold in carbon, soak up water to reduce flooding, and provide rich ecosystems.
-But many peatlands have been damaged by drainage, removal for garden compost … At this key moment in a climate emergency, things need to change.
-The South West Peatland Partnership is working across Bodmin Moor, Dartmoor and Exmoor to … These actions will help keep water on the moors, keep the peatlands functioning.
-Archaeology allows us to understand these changes within the perspective of long time periods.
-Analysis of the peat allows archaeologists to understand changes in vegetation and land use over thousands of years.
-In this way, the SWPP can work sensitively, using an understanding of the past to guide landscape change for the future.
+At this key moment in a climate emergency, things need to change.
+The South West Peatland Partnership (SWPP) is working across Bodmin Moor, Dartmoor, Exmoor and West Penwith in South West England to undertake ambitious peatland restoration projects.
+These actions will help keep water on the moors, and keep these unique and special peatlands functioning for people and nature.

 ARTISTS